 - a) Immediate action should be taken to strengthen suicide prevention.
 Available data show that suicide rates in the Region are increasing.
-Comprehensive suicide prevention efforts must be prioritized, including evidence-based actions such as restricting access to methods used for suicide, restricting inappropriate media reporting on suicide, and establishing policies for the reduction of harmful use of alcohol and substance use, both of which are important risk factors for suicide (13).
+Comprehensive suicide prevention efforts must be prioritized, including evidence-based actions that target the risk factors for suicide.
+Examples include: restricting access to methods used for suicide, encouraging responsible media reporting on suicide, and establishing policies for the reduction of harmful use of alcohol and substance use, both of which are important risk factors for suicide (13).
 Member States are urged to review their national suicide prevention strategies and strengthen their implementation.
-Member States that do not currently have suicide prevention strategies need to urgently develop them. - b) The COVID-19 pandemic presents a unique opportunity to catalyze mental health reform and strengthen mental health systems in the Region.
-Now more than ever, countries must increase and improve the provision of quality mental health services for all.
-Strengthening technology-based remote interventions is essential to meeting the demand for services when in-person services are not feasible.
-In order to achieve this, Member States must commit to investing in mental health to address the increasing mental health needs created by the COVID-19 pandemic, and, in the longer term, to achieve universal mental health coverage.
+Member States that do not currently have suicide prevention strategies need to urgently develop them. - b) The COVID-19 pandemic presents a unique opportunity to catalyze mental health reform and strengthen mental health systems in the Region, including the promotion of mental health and the prevention of mental disorders through a life course approach.
+Now more than ever, countries must increase and improve the provision of quality mental health and psychosocial support services for all to ensure that everyone has equitable access to the support they need, especially women, children, and other vulnerable populations.
+Strengthening technology-based remote interventions is essential for increasing access to services when in-person services are not feasible.
+In order to achieve this, Member States must commit to investing in mental health to also address the increasing mental health needs created, and amplified by the COVID-19 pandemic, and, in the longer term, to achieve universal mental health coverage and improved mental health.

-Action by the Executive Committee
+Action by the Directing Council

-17. The Executive Committee is invited to take note of this report and provide any comments it deems pertinent.
+17. The Directing Council is invited to take note of this report and provide any comments it deems pertinent.